+This portfolio consists of a senior high rise building and single family residents.
 This is clerical and administrative work for housing programs and is typically performed at a property site.
 Work includes a variety of assignments including tenant and applicant contact, tenant file processing, and administrative and office support functions.
 Receives and directs applicants and tenants, answers questions, takes complaints and/or requests for work orders, and assists and/or refers tenants based on individual issues presented.
 Determines continuing eligibility for housing assistance, calculates client rent portions based on program requirements; documents and maintains case files and on-line records.
 Enters, tracks and closes work orders for maintenance requests as well as time records for property staff and functions.
 Data entry, processes purchasing requests, qualifies applicants for housing opportunities, completes new leasing and vacate paperwork for clients.

 THE IDEAL CANDIDATE MUST COMPLETE THE ONLINE APPLICATION, SUBMIT RESUME AND COVER LETTER DESCRIBING YOUR QUALIFICATIONS.

 THIS POSITION IS REPRESENTED BY OPEIU/LOCAL 8 UNION AND MEMBERSHIP IS REQUIRED AT THE TIME OF HIRE.